Riftr/intelpy/README.md

 #### Install from source

-Just grab the latest source code package [here](https://github.com/Riifta/intelpy/releases/latest) and extract somewhere such as /opt/intelpy or C:\intelpy
+Just grab the latest source code package [here](https://github.com/Riifta/intelpy/releases/latest) and extract somewhere such as /opt/intelpy

 Note: an (untested) PKGBUILD is available for Arch Linux, however Arch Linux may not satisfy the requirements itself.